NSHipster/articles/2013-12-09-multipeer-connectivity.md

 }
 ~~~

 > In order to guard against object substitution attacks, it is important to set `requiresSecureCoding` to `YES`, such that an exception is thrown if the root object class does not conform to `<NSSecureCoding>`.
-For more information, see the [NSHipster article on [NSSecureCoding](http://nshipster.com/nssecurecoding/).
+For more information, see the NSHipster article on [NSSecureCoding](http://nshipster.com/nssecurecoding/).

 ### Streams

-Streams are created with `-startStreamWithName:toPeer:`:
+Streams are created with `startStream(withName:toPeer:)`:

 ~~~{swift}
 if let outputStream = try? session.startStream(withName: name, toPeer: peer) {